gergelyhornyak/namizu/docs/Documentation.md

-részletesebben kifejteni az opciókat az Editorban ✅ gallery fix comments to sidequest
-spellingbee: categorise by topics, instead of players switch between day and night theme
+részletesebben kifejteni az opciókat az Editorban ✅ gallery fix comments to sidequest ✅ button to switch between day and night theme

 research new line and submit difference

-new line in textarea
+new line in textarea - <pre> and "white-space: pre-wrap;"

 profile pics could be uploaded, to use funny images